masylum/facebook-js/Readme.md

 To test and see this module working:

+  * Install the module: `npm install facebook-js`
-  * clone this repo and open the test folder
+  * Clone this repo and open the test folder
+  * Add a host to your hosts file `127.0.0.1 yourhost.com`
-  * create a facebook app with the url pointing to http://localhost:3003/
+  * Create a facebook app with the url pointing to http://yourhost.com:3003/
-  * set up the keys and password of your facebook app at client.js file
+  * Set up the appID and the appSecret of your facebook app on the client.js file
-  * run it! _node test/client.js_
+  * Run it! _node test/client.js_
-  * Open your browser at localhost:3003
+  * Open your browser at yourhost.com:3003